What Is The Real Cost Of “Free” To Your Home Business?

 I’m not always a fan of “free” when it comes to running my business.
 Getting things for free feels nice, but it’s not necessarily effective.
-“Free” always comes at a price.
-It’s just not always all that visible when money isn’t directly involved.

 Free Goes Poof!

 One cost of using any free tool for your home business is that it can go away at any time.
 If you’re relying on it, that’s a huge potential problem.

 That’s the big problem with free blogs such as WordPress.com, Tumblr and Blogger.
 Do something wrong and your blog is gone.
 Don’t do something wrong, and sometimes it still vanishes, and you don’t always get a warning or a chance to move your data elsewhere.

 Free tools vanish often, even when they’re supported by big companies like Google.
 You may not remember Google Wave, Knol, or Picnik, which shut down years ago, but you probably know about Google+.
 The consumer version of that will shut down in April 2019.

 Tools supported by smaller companies can also vanish or cease development.
 Lots of free WordPress plugins are developed for a time and then abandoned, even if they developed a pretty good following.

 This isn’t to say that paid tools don’t disappear.
 It’s just that developers have a greater incentive to keep working on them when they’re making money.

 When a tool is free, it is often developed and updated more slowly.
 Once again, there’s less incentive for the developer to keep the tool updated.